claudioc/boxedo/README.md

 2. Launch the development server with `npm run dev`
 3. Access at http://localhost:3000

-For a final production environment, I use myself `pm2` to start and monitor the server.
+For a final production environment, I use `pm2` to start and monitor the server.
 You can check the `pm2-start.sh` script in the root directory for inspiration.

 For docker specific instructions, there is also a Docker.md in the docs/ directory where I have written some notes related to my own installation (in Ubuntu 24.04).